Project

 Deployment to Heroku

-Added by Hristo Hristov almost 13 years ago
+Added by Hristo Hristov about 13 years ago

 I am trying to figure out if deployment to Heroku is possible.
 They support any java application, but I am worried about the sessions with JWt.